ALL YOU NEED TO KNOW ABOUT TELEWORKING

 Since the outbreak of the health crisis in March 2020, telework has become the common form of organization of work for many Luxembourgish and border workers.
 However, this was made possible thanks to the derogatory agreements signed between the Luxembourg and border authorities concerning the applicable social and fiscal rules.
-They thus allowed employees in teleworkable jobs to carry out their duties from home without having to count these days towards the tolerance thresholds.
+They thus allowed employees in teleworkable jobs to carry out their duties from home without impacting their payslip.

-However, if the end of the pandemic does not seem to be in sight yet, the so-called "derogatory" agreements on taxation officially ended on June 30, 2022.
+However, the so-called "derogatory" agreements on taxation officially ended on June 30, 2022.
 The tax rules applicable before the global epidemic are therefore fully applicable again since July 1, 2022 for border workers working from their country of residence.
-On the other hand, concerning the social rules, a new tolerance applies until the end of the year.
+On the other hand, concerning the social rules, the tolerance should end on June30, 2023.

-In order to prepared for the post-COVID era and take into account the new regulatory context you will find below the answers to your questions regarding telework in order to set up an internal telework policy that will satisfy your employees and your management.
+In order to keep you up to date with the ever-changing regulatory environment you will find below the answers to your questions regarding telework in order to set up an internal telework policy that will satisfy your employees and your management.

 1. What is telework?